Boeing/config-file-validator/README.md

 ![Custom Recursion Run](./img/custom_recursion.png)

 #### Customize report output
-Customize the report output.
-Available options are `standard`, `junit`, and `json`
+You can customize the report output and save the results to a file (default name is result.{extension}).
+The available report types are `standard`, `junit`, and `json`.
+You can specify multiple report types by chaining the `--reporter` flags.

+Note that file output is supported only for `junit` and `json` report types.
+Providing an output file is optional, the results will be printed to stdout by default.
+To explicitly direct the output to stdout, use file path as `-`.

 ```
+validator --reporter=json:- /path/to/search
-validator --reporter=json /path/to/search
+validator --reporter=json:output.json --reporter=standard /path/to/search
 ```

 ![Exclude File Types Run](./img/custom_reporter.png)